soteria-security/Invoke-MFAMethodsReport/README.md

 # Invoke-MFAMethodsReport
-PowerShell module that generates a risk-based report of user mutli-factor authentication registration methods.
+PowerShell module that generates a risk-based report of user multi-factor authentication registration methods.

 ## Purpose
 Invoke-MFAMethodsReport was created to give administrators a quick and easy way to generate risk-based report of user multi-factor authentication registration methods.